London Underground displays the Hutton Panels inside Bank station

-Inside the newly built Walbrook entrance to Bank tube station can be found a freeze of Roman inspired murals — known as the Hutton Panels.
+Inside the newly built Walbrook entrance to Bank tube station can be found a freize of Roman inspired murals — known as the Hutton Panels.

 In 1960, John Hutton created 24 panels to commemorate the discovery of the ruins of the Temple of Mithras on the site of the now demolished Bucklersbury House.